History of African Americans in Houston: Texas Southern–Prairie View rivalry

-The Texas Southern University versus Prairie View A&M University athletic events are a big draw for African-Americans in the Houston area.
+The Texas Southern University versus Prairie View A&M University athletic events are a major draw for blacks in the Houston area, particularly for black alumni of these institutions.
 The Labor Day Classic is the only HBCU football classic in the Houston area.
 The basketball games in the winter always draw large crowds and interest on both campuses.

 National Battle of the Bands

-Since 2019, Houston has been home to the second largest collegiate marching band event in the nation.
+Since 2019, Houston has been home to one of the largest collegiate marching band events in the nation.
 Annually over 40,000 fans and spectators show up to the NRG Stadium to see several HBCU band programs perform and help raise money for them.

 Houston Black Restaurant Week

 Houston is internationally renowned for its world-class restaurants and cuisines and black owned restaurants play a big part in that.
 For two weeks every year, many black-owned restaurants and black culinary professionals participate in this event that highlights their contributions to the city's food scene.